fair-acc/gnuradio4/README.md

 ## What's New in GNU Radio 4.0?

-- **Seamless Transition by Maintaining GR3 Paradigms**: User-defined blocks and flow-graphs accessible graphically, via Python, and using C++.
+- **Smooth Transition with Updated GR3 Paradigms**: User-defined blocks and flow-graphs continue to be accessible graphically, through Python, and using C++.
+Notable simplifications and streamlining have been made to the underlying low-level architecture and design, as described [here](https://github.com/fair-acc/graph-prototype/tree/main/core).
 - **Enhanced Data Types**: Support for fundamental data types (i.e. ints, floats, complex numbers) as well as more complex, structured, and user-defined custom types.
 - **Simplified Block Development**: Modern C++ and computing standards enable rapid development.
 - **High-Performance Signal-Processing**: Significant performance boosts from lock-free buffers, compile-time optimisations, and built-in SIMD & SYCL support.